UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 For H100 change to<br>
 `#SBATCH --gres=gpu:h100:1`<br>

-For L40 change to<br>
-`#SBATCH --gres=gpu:l40:1`<br>

 For L40s change to<br>
 `#SBATCH --gres=gpu:l40s:1`<br>

 ### Simple script for AMD ROCM GPUs.

-**Nodes bun001, bun002, bun070, and bun145.
+**Nodes bun001, bun002, bun070, bun144, bun145, and bun159 - bun161.
 These are AMD GPUs.
 You most likely will need to compile your own code or use a container to run on these.**

 ```
 #!/bin/bash --login